katherine-d21/meta-ipep-files/netmhciipan-mockup.md

   - Two options: 1) select from dropdown menu, 2) use tabular file from history.)
 * Peptides of interest
   - Three options: FASTA (from history), tabular (from history), manually entered
-  - Here, we are looking at microbial peptides.
+  - Here, we are looking at microbial peptides

+## Where are we starting from?

+This is what the [NetMHCIIpan website looks like](https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.3/).

+Here is the website interface broken down into the components that we are most interested in: